Ciphey/Ciphey/README.md

 > "What type of encryption?"

 That's the point.
 You don't know, you just know it's possibly encrypted.
 Ciphey will figure it out for you.
-Ciphey uses a deep neural network with a simple filtration system to approximate what something is encrypted with.
+Ciphey uses a custom built artifical intelligence module with a simple filtration system to approximate what something is encrypted with.
 And then a custom-built, customisable natural languge processing Language Checker Interface, which can detect when the given text becomes plaintext.

 Ciphey can solve most things in about 3 seconds.